jhutchings1/golfladiesfirst.com.au/README.md

 - [x] Set up Instagram section
 - [ ] Replace carousel [with this](https://github.com/luispuig/react-snaplist-carousel) [or this](https://github.com/farbenmeer/react-spring-slider)
 - [ ] [Base search off this](https://github.com/PHironaka/gatsby-shopify-starter-opinionated)
+- [ ] Add useClickOutside hook to dismiss mobile menu
+- [ ] Add event listener to dismiss mobile menu with ESC key
+- [ ] Replace 'Prev' and 'Next' buttons on product carousel with SVG icons
+- [ ] Implement theme context to style ladies and mens pages differently
+- [ ] Get `resizeShopifyImage` function working so we can serve smaller versions of the products